PlamenStilyianov/smsmessage/README.md

 #**Twilio SMS application**#

 *Stand-alone Spring Security MVC internationalization application with Twilio Java API that allows you to send/receive SMS messages and store the messages into a database.*
+#

+*TWilio properties are in the main resource folder*

+#

+*To interact with the application you need to send a text message to +441633901152 and then login as an USER role (fingenius/welcome) @ http://95.149.51.171:8080/smsmessage/*
+#
+*WARNING!!! as the IP address is dynamic it could often be changed.*

 ###**Security - Implemented by using Spring 3 Security Module.**###